 Because there is so much information available, it has become extremely necessary for you to know Biblical truths for yourself.

 The first time I faced a controversial teaching I was filled with fear.
 Fear that what I was taught by a trusted Pastor was not true, leading to the fear I was following a lie in Christianity.
-That is when I decided to search out and know for sure what I believed about Jesus was true and not based on what someone else believed was true.
+That is when I decided to search out and know for sure what I believed about Jesus was true and not base my opinion on what someone else believed was true.

 Now before you start thinking you are not qualified in Biblical studies, remember it is God who gives insight into His word, not other people.
 He has given each of us His Holy Spirit in our heart which enables us to know the truth for ourselves.